- Ice Climb: 3-Day Glacier Course

 On the powerful Matanuska Glacier, we’re outfitted with crampons, ice axes and climbing gear for an introduction to the exhilarating sport of ice climbing.
 Professional guides teach us the skills necessary for three action-packed days in this challenging and beautiful environment.
 Camping at the base of the glacier allows us spectacular views of the ice retreating through a valley of snow-capped mountains.
 With days full of sunshine, lots of mountains and glaciers to explore, Bold Earth offers an unforgettable Alaskan experience!

-MT MCKINLEY: WHITEWATER RAFTING & BACKPACKING
+MATANUSKA: WHITEWATER RAFTING & BACKPACKING

 - Sea Kayak Resurrection Bay